College Access Loan (CAL) Program

-- Have an Experian VantageScore of 700 or higher;
+- Have an Experian VantageScore of 650 or higher

-- Have a minimum of 5 credit trade lines, excluding student loans or authorized user accounts.
+- Have a minimum of four credit trade lines, excluding student loans or authorized user accounts

-In line with financial industry practice, THECB reports account obligations to the credit reporting agency(ies).
+In line with financial industry practice, Texas Higher Education Coordinating Board reports account obligations to the credit reporting agencies.
 The reporting is at the loan level, with each loan reported as a tradeline.
-Cosigners are equally responsible for the repayment of the loan if the student fails to meet his/her repayment obligation.
+Cosigners are equally responsible for the repayment of the loan if the student fails to meet his or her repayment obligation.

 - Interest is not capitalized.

-- Loans have a six-month grace period from the date a borrower ceases to be continuously enrolled as at least a half-time student at an eligible institution;
+- Loans have a six-month grace period from the date a borrower ceases to be enrolled at least half-time at an eligible institution.

 - Postponements of loan repayment and income-sensitive or graduated repayment schedules are available.

-For more information, review the Coordinating Board Rules, Chapter 21, Subchapter C, Texas Education Code, Chapter 52, or contact us.
+Review Coordinating Board Rules, Chapter 22, Subchapter C and the Texas Education Code, Chapter 52, or contact our Borrower Services Department: